Benjovengo/SmartLuxury/docs/SellingContract.md

 ##### Notes

-After the completio of the listing operation, an event the event `productUnlisted(true)` is emitted.
+After the completio of the listing operation, the event `productUnlisted(true)` is emitted.

 #### `depositEarnest(uint256 _nftID)`